jitanimp4/COMP2113-Group-129/README.md

 ### App 3: The Time-Slip Syndicate
 **Theme:** Architecture & History
 **Game Mechanics:**
-- A Wordle-style game set in a terminal, where the player guesses 5-letter historical or architectural terms.
+- A Wordle-style game set in a terminal, where the player guesses 5-letter historical or architectural words and terminology.
 - Players must deduce the correct term through color-coded feedback (green, yellow, gray) to identify correct and incorrect letters.
 - Difficulty: Easy, Medium, Hard with a timer and era indicators.

-### App 4: The Curator's Cryptex
-**Theme:** Pop-Quiz Gauntlet (Rapid Fire Trivia)
-**Game Mechanics:**
-- A rapid-fire trivia challenge that tests knowledge of history, monuments, architecture, and more.
-- The player answers 10 questions with a time limit and only 3 lives.
-- Each incorrect answer removes one life.
-- Difficulty: Easy (Training Curator), Medium (Senior Curator), Hard (Master Curator).

-### App 5: Crossword
+### App 4: Crossword
 **Theme:** Wonders & Landmarks, Art Movements, Iconoclasts
 **Game Mechanics:**
 - A crossword puzzle with a word bank where players match clues to words from the bank.
 - Difficulty: Easy (Famous landmarks), Medium (Art movements), Hard (Iconoclasts and architects).
 - Time limits and hints are available, with the challenge scaling in difficulty.

-### App 6: The Forger's Table
+### App 5: The Forger's Table
 **Theme:** Heritage Crimes Investigation
 **Game Mechanics:**
 - The player identifies falsified fields in artifact dossiers by comparing two records of the same artifact.
 - Difficulty: Intern (Easy), Archivist (Medium), Master Curator (Hard).
 - Multiple fields may be falsified, and players need to spot them under time pressure.

+### App 6: The Curator's Cryptex
+**Theme:** Pop-Quiz Gauntlet (Rapid Fire Trivia)
+**Game Mechanics:**
+- A rapid-fire trivia challenge that tests knowledge of history, monuments, architecture, and more.
+- The player answers 10 questions with a time limit and only 3 lives.
+- Each incorrect answer removes one life.
+- Difficulty: Easy (Training Curator), Medium (Senior Curator), Hard (Master Curator).

 ## Technologies Used